 But structure doesn’t just affect the customer experience.
 Google also looks at it when ranking your website.
 If you have too many empty or hard-to-find categories, you can take a hit on your ranking.

 Unfortunately, depending on the size of your product catalog, cleaning out and reorganizing your categories can be a dreary and monotonous task.
 While we are happy to take the drudgery off your hands for you, we also have another solution.

 In order to make your site easy to navigate – both for shoppers and Google bots – your products should have a clear and logical path.
 The old three-click rule isn’t as hard and fast as it used to be, but the general principle still holds true.
 And that principle is that getting around your site and finding important information should be fairly straightforward.

 A lot of category maintenance has to do with reorganizing products and subcategories that are inside top-level categories.
 It helps you make the most out of your navigation menus and makes your site easier to shop on, in general.
-In effort to help make regular store upkeep simpler for you, our developers have come up with an easy-to-use tool.
+In an effort to help make regular store upkeep simpler for you, our developers have come up with an easy-to-use tool.

 What Does It Do?

 The feature allows you to easily see the contents of each category at a glance in your Miva admin.
 It can be hard to make sure everything is in order if you have a large product catalog or complicated category structures.
 With this tool, you’ll be able to see if you accidentally have a live category with only one or two products in it.
 Or perhaps one that has an excess of subcategories that need to be pared down.